This section is authored by Dr. Radha Pyati, Dean of the College of the Sciences and Mathematics at West Chester University of Pennsylvania.

 Turbidity is a measure of the suspended particles in water.
 Several types of material cause water turbidity, these include: silt or soil particles, tiny floating organisms, and fragments of dead plants.
 Human activities can be the cause of turbidity as well.
 Runoff from farm fields, stormwater from construction sites and urban areas, shoreline erosion and heavy boat traffic all contribute to high levels of turbidity in natural waters.
 These high levels can greatly diminish the health and productivity of estuarine ecosystems (DEP 2009f).

-Over this period, there have been changes in measurement techniques, spatial sampling changes, and many other factors, but clearly since 1997, the median value of turbidity in the LSJR has improved and is below the acceptable limit.
+Over this period, there have been changes in measurement techniques, spatial sampling changes, and many other factors, but clearly since 1997, the median values of turbidity in the LSJR are below the acceptable limit.

 2.5.2.
 Data Sources

-The primary source for this evaluation is the Florida STORET database and the EPA-mandated reports required by the CWA, such as the Florida 303(d) report of impaired waters.
+The primary source for this evaluation is the FDEP’s Watershed Information Network (WIN) database, the Florida STORET database and the EPA-mandated reports required by the CWA, such as the Florida 303(d) report of impaired waters.
 These reports become the basis for future water quality management and restoration efforts.
 These are publicly available online at DEP 2004 and DEP 2009d.
-Previous versions of this report used EPA STORET data instead of the Florida STORET data used this year.
+Previous versions of this report used EPA STORET data.

 2.5.4.
 Current Conditions

-Based on current data available from STORET, turbidity conditions seem to be satisfactory for the LSJRB, as seen in the figure above.
-Reported violations of sediment control practices from work sites resulting in high turbidity events still exist, but progress is being made.
-In 2016, the highest turbidity value observed was 70.10 NTU.
+Based on current data available from WIN and STORET, turbidity conditions seem to be satisfactory for the LSJRB, as seen in the first figure above.
+In 2019, the highest turbidity value observed was 70 NTU.
 Year to year, these values vary due to rainfall events, land-disturbing activities, and other such occurrences.
+As a result, the STATUS of turbidity is Satisfactory, and the TREND is Unchanged.

 Current management of turbidity in Duval County, for example, includes a requirement for land-disturbing activities to be overseen by a developer’s certified staff, routine visits of land-disturbing sites, review of erosion control plans, and a citizen reporting mechanism.
 Heightened public awareness and improved engineering sediment control practices are bringing improvements in this area.
 Finable events over the past few years and the press they received will help keep the pressure on proper engineering practices.
 Vigilance in design of retention and detention ponds, sediment fences and public monitoring all can help.
 Reporting of turbidity events and sediment discharges near land-clearing and construction projects, particularly future Developments of Regional Impact (DRI) and monitoring existing municipal separate storm sewer system (MS4) areas for storm runoff should help ensure the best outcomes for the LSJR.
 Tributaries are particularly prone to turbidity events after a heavy rainfall.